phsiao/idxdo/README.md

 $ idxdo idx record <your IDX StreamID from previous step>
 ```

-to go through the `content` of the index and let `idxdo` interpret what
+to go through the `content` of the index and let `idxdo` interpret what they are
-documents they are for you.
+for you.
 Currently `idxdo` only interprets Gitcoin Passport.

+### Inspect CID, StreamID, and Stream State/Content

+`idxdo` also has command to help you understand CID, StreamID, and inspect
+Stream state and its content.
+Use `-h` or `--help` to show usage at different
+category of the CLI.

 ## Other alternatives